There’s a specific kind of mental tiredness that sleep doesn’t fix.

 This is why I care about analog tools.

-But because they interrupt digital intensity.
+Not because they’re aesthetic.
+Because they interrupt digital intensity.

 When you diffuse a grounding scent, your breath shifts.